Mortgage

 • Cash-out refinances with DTI ratios of 45% or higher require proof of six months of payment reserves

 Title.
 Your refinance lender will check for new liens on your home and require a new title insurance policy.
-You may have to jump through extra hoops if you’ve taken out a HELOC or home equity loan, or financed a solar system installation since you bought your home.
+You may have to jump through extra hoops if you’ve taken out a HELOC (home equity line of credit) or a home equity loan on the house.

 Property types.
 Fannie Mae sets lower LTV ratio limits on refinancing the following property types: